 eligible money market sweep fund (each, a "Sweep Fund").
-Corporation ("FDIC") insured institutions affiliated with Morgan Stanley & Co. ("Morgan F. Graystone shall review Account asset allocation and Stanley") ("Affiliated Program Banks") as more particularly set reallocate Client's assets among Investment Products with or forth in the BDP Disclosure Statement.
-Client acknowledges in which the Account is invested as provided in this having received and reviewed the BDP Disclosure Statement Agreement, from time to time, as deemed appropriate by and agrees to be bound by its contents.
-Client understands that the list of Affiliated Program Banks may be amended after prior notice and that Client may block Affiliated Banks Two and Three from the current list of banks at any time.
+Corporation ("FDIC") insured institutions affiliated with Morgan Stanley & Co. ("Morgan F. Graystone shall review Account asset allocation and Stanley") ("Affiliated Program Banks") as more particularly set that the list of Affiliated Program Banks may be amended after prior notice and that Client may block Affiliated Banks Two and Three from the current list of banks at any time.

 For those Accounts that are subject to ERISA, the Fee, as amount of the Sweep Fund's management fee or any shareholder servicing and/or distribution or other fees we, or our affiliates, may receive in connection with the assets receive cash compensation or credits in connection with the All or a portion of the Account may be held in cash or cash assets in the Deposit Accounts for Plans (as defined in a financial benefit in the form of credit allocations made for In connection with the services being provided to Client under financial reporting purposes with respect to Plan Accounts. this Agreement, Graystone and each Manager shall be The amount of this benefit will vary and will be based on the entitled to rely on the financial and other information provide average daily deposit balances in the Deposit Accounts at by Client to Graystone, in writing from time to time.
 Client each Sweep Bank.
-Generally, these benefits will increase as agrees to inform Graystone promptly in writing of any material more funds are deposited through the Bank Deposit Program. change in Client's circumstances which might affect the No separate charges, fees or commissions will be imposed manner in which Client's assets should be invested or the on your Account as a result of or otherwise in connection with each calendar quarter a statement of all assets in the Account fund, Client hereby authorizes without any further direction that all cash balances in the Account in excess of \$1.00 be G. Portions of the Account may be invested in mutual funds automatically invested or swept every business day into the Product or as portions of the Account's allocation(s) to one or Client has chosen.
-Client acknowledges that the prospectus for that money market fund has been provided to Client.
+Generally, these benefits will increase as agrees to inform Graystone promptly in writing of any material more funds are deposited through the Bank Deposit Program. change in Client's circumstances which might affect the No separate charges, fees or commissions will be imposed manner in which Client's assets should be invested or the on your Account as a result of or otherwise in connection with that all cash balances in the Account in excess of \$1.00 be G. Portions of the Account may be invested in mutual funds automatically invested or swept every business day into the for that money market fund has been provided to Client.